 To access the DLSC portal go to: https://dmac.unl.edu

 A tutorial can be found here on how to use the portal.

-The DMAC facility’s computational platform will consist of a web portal that enables data access, processing, and interpretation within the Center and also facilitates the sharing of research data with stakeholders and the general public.
-Significantly, the web portal will facilitate interactions with the SBC facility by permitting CIBC members to upload data from microscopy, MS, and nuclear magnetic resonance (NMR) experiments for investigator access.
+The DLSC facility’s computational platform consists of a web portal that enables data access, processing, and interpretation within the Center and also facilitates the sharing of research data with stakeholders and the general public.
+Significantly, the web portal facilitates interactions with the SBC facility by permitting CIBC members to upload data from microscopy, MS, and nuclear magnetic resonance (NMR) experiments for investigator access.

-This process will include a web request form for DMAC services; personal contact (in person and/or by email) between the DMAC and the requester to establish a common understanding of the needs, goal, and cost of the request; request prioritization; and expected timeline for completion.
+Submit a web request form for DLSC services; personal contact (in person and/or by email) between the DLSC and the requester to establish a common understanding of the needs, goal, and cost of the request; request prioritization; and expected timeline for completion.

-The DMAC facility will have a high, positive impact on Center development by enabling affiliated researchers to address critical problems in biomolecular communication relevant to our basic understanding of human disease processes.
-The DMAC facility will also emphasize the multi- and interdisciplinary nature of the research necessary to address such problems and commit resources to establishing and supporting teams of researchers within the CIBC.
+The DLSC facility has a high, positive impact on Center development by enabling affiliated researchers to address critical problems in biomolecular communication relevant to our basic understanding of human disease processes.

-The expected outcomes of the CIBC’s DMAC facility include 1) the creation of a computational pipeline for data storage and management that serves all CIBC investigators; 2) a rational, sustainable process for collaboration with DMAC personnel, which will lead to interdisciplinary publications and proposals for external funding; and 3) educational opportunities for CIBC faculty and staff in omics data research, management, and analysis.
-In the long-term, the DMAC facility is expected to recover half of its operating expenses through web portal access fees, data storage fees, and analytical service fees, which will contribute greatly to its sustainability.
+The outcomes of the CIBC’s DLSC facility include: 1) provides a computational pipeline for data storage and management that serves all CIBC investigators; 2) a rational, sustainable process for collaboration with DLSC personnel; and 3) educational opportunities for CIBC faculty and staff in omics data research, management, and analysis.
+In the long-term, the DLSC facility expects half of its operating expenses will be met through web portal access fees, data storage fees, and analytical service fees, which will contribute greatly to its sustainability.